Monuments and Plazas Route

 Felipe “La Voz” Rodríguez Monument

 It was unveiled in 2004.
 It is a tribute for his legacy in music.
 His style was bolero with a mix of tango.

 Address: Goyco Street & Tapia Street

 Miguel Hernández Monument

 Don Miguel Hernández Rodríguez was the mayor of Caguas from 1969 to 1972, and from 1977 to 1980.
 During his tenure he developed several projects.
-Among them are: the Residencial Urbanization Idamaris Gardens (named in honor of his granddaughter), the creation of the Municipal Culture Department, the acquisition of the Arcelay Theater, the construction of what is now the Héctor Solá Bezares Coliseum and other sports facilities, and the creation of the Municipal Police.
+Among them are: the Residencial Complex Idamaris Gardens (named in honor of his granddaughter), the creation of the Municipal Culture Department, the acquisition of the Arcelay Theater, the construction of what is now the Héctor Solá Bezares Coliseum and other sports facilities, and the creation of the Municipal Police.
 This piece was made by the sculptor Alwin Rivera "Riomonte" and was inaugurated on October 10, 2008.

-Address: Carr. #1in front of Bairoa Shopping Center
+Address: Road #1 in front of Bairoa Shopping Center

 William Miranda Marín Monument

-Monument that honors the life and legacy of William Miranda Marín, the man that made history in Caguas and in Puerto Rico.
+Monument that honors the life and legacy of Caguas Mayor William Miranda Marín, the man that made history in Caguas and in Puerto Rico.
 The president of the Insurance Concept Center, LLC, Damián "Danny" Martínez Vázquez, and his wife, María Teresa Ayala, donated this monument conceptualized and designed by the Cagüeño architect Claudio Solano Resto.

 Address: At the corner of Acosta Street with Paradis Street Centro Urbano Tradicional